OpenNebula/marketplace-docs/source/service/vnf.rst

 Step 1 - Attach First NIC
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-First we will attach ``public`` virtual network (which will our first NIC, referenced by platform independent name ``eth0``).
-It is the Internet facing NIC through which we can reach public services like root DNS servers.
+First, we will attach the ``public`` virtual network (which will our first NIC, referenced by platform-independent name ``eth0``).
+It is the Internet-facing NIC through which we can reach public services like root DNS servers.

 Click on the instantiated VM and then **Network → Attach nic → public → Attach**.